todogroup/todogroup.org/faq/index.md

 * codifying criteria or qualities that well-run projects should aspire to
 * tooling & instrumentation that makes it easier to reach and maintain those standards
 * a directory of projects from members that meet some or all of those criteria

+## Is this a new open source foundation?

+No. We’re a group of companies with a common interest who have come together to help solve the problem of utilizing and releasing our own open source software.

 ## How can I stay up to date with TODO?